Borrow from $1,000 up to $30,000 with Zip Money and get a minimum of three interest-free months.

 While signing up, you need some personal identifying information as well as your bank account details to link it to your Zip Money account.
-Once signed up, you’ll instantly receive a decision and, once approved, you’ll activate your new Zip Money account by simply accepting the terms & conditions and entering the SMS code that would be sent to the mobile phone number you registered with.
+Once signed up, you’ll instantly receive a decision and, once approved, you’ll activate your new Zip Money account by simply accepting the terms and conditions and entering the SMS code that was sent to the mobile phone number you registered with.

 Have more questions about Zip Money?

 Is Zip Money safe?Zip Money uses 128-bit Secure Socket Layer (SSL) data encryption to protect all your information and financial transactions.
 128-bit SSL encryption is the same technology used by banks all over the world.

 How do I manage my account?